Read the membership terms and conditions for Auckland Council Libraries.

-If any item is lost, or returned in a damaged or defaced condition, the borrower shall pay to the council a sum of money as will replace that item or pay full compensation for any damage or loss incurred by the council.
-An item may be deemed lost by a librarian one month after the date on which it was due to be returned to the library.
+If any item is lost, or returned in a damaged or defaced condition, the borrower shall pay to the council a sum of money to replace that item or pay full compensation for any damage or loss incurred by the council.
+A librarian may deem an item to be lost 24 days after the date on which it was due to be returned to the library.

 11.1 Recovery of lost items

 If a lost item is subsequently found and returned within two years of the date of borrowing, a refund of all or part of the charge made for the loss may be paid to the borrower at the discretion of a librarian.